PL11567/Homework_Final/README.md

-An approach to parse a GNSS log file using ocaml, ocamlexx and ocamlyaac
+An approach to parse a GNSS log file using ocaml, ocamlexx and ocamlyaac.